lleger/elixir-school/lessons/basics/enum.md

 The `Enum` module includes over one hundred functions for working with the collections we learned about in the last lesson.

-This lesson will only cover a subset of the available functions, to see a complete set of functions visit the official [`Enum`](http://elixir-lang.org/docs/v1.0/elixir/Enum.html) docs; for lazy enumeration use the [`Stream`](http://elixir-lang.org/docs/v1.0/elixir/Stream.html) module.
+This lesson will only cover a subset of the available functions.
+To see the complete set, visit the official [`Enum`](http://elixir-lang.org/docs/v1.0/elixir/Enum.html) docs.
+(For lazy enumeration, use the [`Stream`](http://elixir-lang.org/docs/v1.0/elixir/Stream.html) module.)

 ### all?